SilasiLab/HomeCageSinglePellet/README.md

 # **Assembly:**

+### **Prerequisites:**

+1. Obtain all the parts listed in HomeCageSinglePellet/resources/partsList.xls
+2. Have the PCB schematic HomeCageSinglePellet/resources/PCB/nano.brd manufactured
+3. 3D print all the .stl files contained in HomeCageSinglePellet/resources/CAD/STL/

 ### **Attach headers and components to the PCB**

 1. Attach female headers for the Arduino onto the PCB.
 Attach male headers onto the CAMTRIG, MSZ, SERVO1, SERVO2, RFID and